Maja Volarević

 Creating content without a goal is like driving without a destination.
 You may eventually get somewhere, but the journey will be much longer and more complicated than it needs to be.

 Defining a goal helps you stay focused on what you want to achieve, makes it easier to measure your success, and determines whether your content has the desired effect.
-Finally, it allows you to adjust your content marketing strategy over time based on what works or doesn’t.
+Finally, it allows you to adjust your SaaS content strategy over time based on what works or doesn’t.

 Image source: Stan Ventures